ibnishak/blog/content/post/the-simplest-time-logger-i-could-have-writtern.md

 Terminal=false
 Hidden=false
 ```
 The beauty of it is the flexibility.
 We can easily change this script for a CSV output, Markdown table or Tiddlywiki compatible output.
+We can also take templated plain text notes using this.

 Next stop - creating graphs from the tracker database.